 Soosay said her aunt left the reserve in her early 20s and began working in Edmonton.

-She then went to Vancouver where she made her permanent home.
+She then went to Vancouver where she made herself a permanent home.
 The last time Violet recalled seeing her at home was when she was 17 after her oldest brother passed away in 1977.

 “I asked her if she was going to come home now,” she said.
 “She said she was going back to Vancouver and to visit someone in Seattle.”